 Typical emergency stop button

-The emergency stop button is in the OUT position for normal engine operation.
-Push the emergency stop button.
-The engine will not start when the button is locked.
-Turn the button clockwise in order to reset.
+For the junction box, the emergency stop button is in the OUT position for normal engine operation.
+For an emergency stop, push the emergency stop button.
+The button must be reset before the engine can be started.